-Subsequent to the initial property acquisition, the Company acquired an additional 186,000 hectares of mineral claims (the "Deban" claim block) covering the favourable geologic horizons between its Sturgeon Lake block and its Cowan Lake block to the northwest.
-The Company now controls a 90% interest in the Big River Property which now comprises a block of contiguous claims totalling approximately 459,260 hectares.
+Subsequent to the initial property acquisition, the Company acquired an additional 186,000 hectares of mineral claims (the "Deben" claim block) covering the favourable geologic horizons between its Sturgeon Lake block and its Cowan Lake block to the northwest.
+At this point, the Company controlled a 90% interest in the Big River Property which comprised a block of contiguous claims totaling approximately 459,260 hectares.